 Healthcare for Expats in Thailand

-As a result of the growth in medical tourism in Thailand, there is a high standard of health care facilities available in most areas.
+As a result of the growth in Healthcare in Thailand, there is a high standard of health care facilities available in most areas.
 Many hospitals in the country now have formal accreditation and are capable of delivering complex medical procedures.

 Foreigners living in Thailand will require private healthcare insurance in order to access health care services.